 To that end, for the second year in a row, Indy Film Library believes that independent box office receipts outpaced the growth of studio productions.
 Of the $25.9 billion global box office haul from 2022, an estimated $5.6 billion – or 21.6% – came from independent productions around the world.
 As the film industries and audiences of a number of key international markets continue to develop, this may well grow further in the future, too.

 Gower Street Analytics estimates that the global box office will be worth around $29 billion for 2023 – still some way from fully hitting pre-pandemic levels.
 However, independent films may still outperform their studio counterparts in spite of this.
 In the last year, the rate of growth for independent film consumption did slow by about half.
-But even estimating that trend to replicate again through 2023, independent film could still bring in around $7.6 billion around the world – making up a third of the market.
+But even estimating that trend to replicate again through 2023, independent film could still bring in around $7.6 billion around the world – making up a quarter of the market.
 As with our previous estimates, that should be taken with a pinch of salt – our resources are far from exhaustive, after all.
 But from here at least, even as the global economy heads into recession, it does look as though there is a real cause for hope in the indy sphere right now.